hyperlane-xyz/hyperlane-monorepo/.changeset/rare-llamas-float.md

 '@hyperlane-xyz/widgets': minor
 ---

+New Icons
-New icons and update modal with new props
+Updated modal with new props
+Updated storybook for modal and icon list